iancleary/pypackage/README.md

 ## Features

-- Poetry (virtual environment and publish, all with one tool)
+- Poetry (virtual environment and publish to PyPi, all with one tool)
 - black (linting/formatter)
 - autoflake (removing unused packages)
 - isort (dependency organization)
 - mypy (static type checking)
 - pytest (including test coverage)
-- travis-ci for CI/CD
+- GitHub Actions for CI/CD
 - mkdocs for documentation (with material theme)

 Only **Python 3.6+** is supported as required by the black, pydantic packages